 ChristmasTown at the Museum is from 5:00 pm to 8:30 pm every night.
 They are closed Christmas Eve and Christmas Day and runs until December 30th.
 Admission to ChristmasTown at the Museum is free after 5:00 pm.
 This does not include admission into the museum, only access to the light display at the botanical gardens, nativity and petting zoo.
 There are additional charges for parking, camel rides, museum entry, and zip lines.

 They are running a great holiday special for those who would like to see the museum.
 For $14.99 guests not only get to visit ChristmasTown, but they also get access to the Creation Museum, Unlimited Hot Chocolate, Access to the Fun Zone for kids and entry into the 4D Special Effects Theater.

 - Parking is $5.00 per car, $10 for oversized vehicles.

 - Bring a stroller if you have a little one who may get tired.
-There is a fair amount walking.
+There is a fair amount of walking.

 - Noah’s Cafe is located inside the Creation Museum for those looking for a snack.
 They are offering a special turkey dinner during the holidays.
 A heated, covered patio overlooking the lights and lake is currently open for guests to dine on.